19 Specialties, 18 Days 1 Partnership

 Staff at Vee Technologies raced to understand the new client environment and the effort involved.

 The client demanded intimacy and accountability so Vee Technologies immediately established a stateside point of managerial contact with sole responsibility for the account.
 A representative from the offshore team immediately came on site for two weeks to build client relations and internalize the client environment first-hand.

 The system spanned 111 beds, 11 outpatient centers, and four urgent care centers.
 Data was located across three disparate systems, requiring laborious cross walking efforts.
 Nineteen different outpatient and inpatient specialties of coding were necessary, starting in 19 days.
 In addition, all resources needed to be qualified/trained in the new ICD-10 requirements that had just recently been released.

 Client Operations worked alongside Coding Operations to determine the volumes of records that would have to be coded, and the specific experience needed to manage the effort.
 Needless to say, an annual estimate of nearly 75,000 facility medical records and 197,000 outpatient medical records across 19 specialties, required very disciplined planning.

 Fifty-three highly trained resources were dedicated immediately.
 Vee Technologies’ had invested in a coding school within its own Sona College of Technology to prepare its coding team for the coming ICD-10 requirements.
 It had also invested in a scalable bench of professional resources that could be deployed at breakneck speeds.

 Data was cross-walked across the client’s three distinct systems.
-Progress reports, quality benchmarking efforts, communication matrices and reporting mechanisms were integrated into the account to build business rhythm.
+Progress reports, quality benchmarking efforts, communication matrices, and reporting mechanisms were integrated into the account to a build business rhythm.

 A year later, the results of a methodical, communication-driven, partnership approach were realized: